categories

 Pro Tip: Use the ‘F’ key to view your image in full screen and spot any remaining issues.

-Using Presets for Editing Photos
+Using Lightroom Presets for Editing Photos

 Lightroom presets are pre-defined editing settings that can be applied to your photos with a single click.